Record wildfire burns amid drought on Hawaii’s Big Island

 HONOLULU (AP) — Firefighters have gotten more control over a wildfire in Hawaii that forced thousands of people to evacuate over the weekend and destroyed at least two homes on the Big Island, but officials warned strong winds Monday could raise the danger again.

-Authorities lifted evacuation orders Sunday night but warned that they could be reinstated at any time and that people should be ready to leave.
+Authorities have lifted evacuation orders but warned they could be reinstated at any time and that people should be ready to go.

 “This is the largest fire that we’ve had here in Hawaii County,” Cyrus Johnasen, director of communications for Big Island Mayor Mitch Roth, said of the more than 62-square-mile (160-square-kilometer) blaze.
 “We would like folks to feel safe but not forget that this is an emergency.”